 Published reports of laboratory studies confirm the copper is known to kill coronavirus, flu, and other respiratory viruses and bacteria on contact.
 Copper is a known anti-inflammatory agent, as well.
 Currently, no clinical trials are available on the use of the Kuhn All Copper Mask or Copper Mesh Insert with corona or other viruses, nor on its use as an anti-inflammatory agent.
 No data are available on extended wearing times.
 Further study is needed.

-Copper mesh weaves allows impingement Cu atoms in the nasopharyngeal area (est 1.6 ppm after three hrs of wear) (Fig 6)
+Copper mesh weaves allows impingement Cu atoms in the nose (est 1.6 ppm after three hrs of wear) (Fig 6)

 Despite the flow of air, the mesh is water resistant.
 This is important if a person is exposed to a sneeze.
 (Fig 7) as the mesh can repel the droplets.
 (Fig 8)